jakobwesthoff/pixel_loop/src/pixel_sand/README.md

 Once built, run the `pixel_sand` binary to start the simulation.
 Experiment with different settings and observe the behavior of the falling sand particles.

 **Note:** This project is in its early stages, and significant changes and enhancements are planned for the future.

+## Controls

+Press the Mouse button within the canvas and hold to place sand particles.

+Press the W key for "Waterfall" mode.
+(Press again to disable) Press the F key for "Fountains" mode.
+(Press again to disable)